timothyas/xesn/paper.md

 On the other hand, xesn is focused specifically on implementing ESN architectures that can scale to high dimensional forecasting tasks.
-Additionally, while reservoirpy enables hyperparameter grid search capabilities, xesn enables parameter optimization as noted above.
+Additionally, while reservoirpy enables hyperparameter grid search capabilities, xesn enables Bayesian Optimization as noted above.

 Finally, we note the code base for CITE Arcomano, which implements ESNs in Fortran, which can be used for hybrid physics-ML modeling.